 Tutors and assessors may raise a complaint directly to Safety Training Awards by following this policy.

-If you have attended a course and are dissatisfied with the service or are seeking a refund of your course fee you must firstly try to resolve this matter with the course organiser.
-Learners must have exhausted their centre’s complaints policy before raising a complaint with Safety Training Awards.
-Safety Training Awards do not offer refunds for courses organised by individual members, please contact the course organiser directly to discuss your concern/complaint prior to contacting us.
+If you have attended a course and are dissatisfied with the service or are seeking a refund of your course fee you must firstly try to resolve this matter with the approved training centre (ATC) co-ordinator.
+Learners must have exhausted the ATCs complaints policy before raising a complaint with Safety Training Awards.
+Safety Training Awards do not offer refunds for courses organised by ATCs, please contact the ATC co-ordinator directly to discuss your concern/complaint prior to contacting us.
 If you are not happy with the response then please contact Safety Training Awards for further advice.

-A complaint can be raised by an individual, a group or a third party who is acting on the behalf of someone else.
-If a third party is submitting a complaint on the behalf of someone else they will need written permission from the complainant along with the written complaint attached, this should then be presented to Safety Training Awards for acceptance.
+A complaint can be raised by an individual, a group or a third party who is acting on behalf of someone else.
+If a third party is submitting a complaint on behalf of someone else, they will need written permission from the complainant along with the written complaint attached, this should then be presented to Safety Training Awards for acceptance.

 Once Safety Training Awards have received a complaint an acknowledgement will be sent within 7 working days.
 The complaint will be reviewed in line with our policies and procedures and an investigation will be conducted where necessary.
 To ensure a fair and thorough process is followed the duration of the investigation will depend on the nature and severity of the complaint we receive at this stage, or the complexity of the response required.
 We do aim to provide this as soon as the outcome is available or within a maximum of 28 days.